Mittwoch, 21. April 2021

 Singer: Ernesto Famá

 On Thursday November 15, 1928, Osvaldo Fresedo and his Orchestra debuted at (Nouvel) El Garron where they played for the next 4 months.
 A preview show was run the night before.
 Fresedo shared the spotlight with Don Parker, an American sax player and former member of the Original Dixieland Jazz Band, the New Orleans troupe famous at the dawn of the Jazz Age in 1917.
-By now it was de rigueur to get two orchestras for major events in Paris, one Jazz and one Tango.
+By now it was de rigueur to get two orchestras for major events in Paris, one for Jazz and one for Tango.
+What must have taken some time to adjust was the new requirement to don gaucho outfits.

 A reviewer from London remarked that the (Nouvel) El Garron was "far more spacious and airy than in the old days".
 During Summer the ceiling could be opened to the sky "by means of a revolving steel cupola cleverly masked by trellis-work hung with foliage and flowers, lit by hundreds of tiny multicolored light; a silver-blue illumination is visible through the trellis, giving the impression of cool moonlight".
 Notably neither champagne nor a dress code were obligatory.
 Volterra spent plenty on the refurbishings, alas few attended the opening.
 Ominously, the journal Variety wrote: "they were warned that Montmartre is dead, but refused to take heed".